 Designing Your System

-Think about your current cattle handling needs, and the future growth of your operation when designing your cattle handling system.
-If you plan to expand the size of your operation, it may be more economical to design a larger cattle-handling system now, rather than renovate an outdated system later, or risk injuries incurred from attempting to work cattle in an overcrowded area.
+You’ll also want to think about your current cattle handling needs and the future growth of your operation when designing your cattle handling system.
+If you plan to expand in the coming years, it’s better to design a larger cattle handling system now, rather than renovating an outdated system later, or risk injuries from attempting to work cattle in an overcrowded area.
+If you choose to design a larger system for the future of your operation, keep in mind that cattle can easily evade handlers in large pens.
+Gates and additional panels can be used to easily adjust pen sizes as your operation changes and grows.
+Plan for 20 square feet per cow and 14 square feet per calf in your holding pen designs.

 Design Recommendations